iq-motion-control/iq-module-communication-doc/docs/tutorials/vibration_and_jittering.rst

 .. figure:: ../_static/tutorial_images/vibration_tutorial/vibration_pid_adjust.png
         :align: center
-        :alt: Reducing Vibraton and Jittering By Adjusting Controller Gains
+        :alt: Reducing Vibration and Jittering By Adjusting Controller Gains

-        Reducing Vibraton and Jittering By Adjusting Controller Gains
+        Reducing Vibration and Jittering By Adjusting Controller Gains

-The specific gains that are most likely to be effective in addressing these issues will depend on your vehicle, consulting the log data from your flight controller can help determine which controller is the most problematic.
+The specific gains that are most likely to be effective in addressing these issues will depend on your vehicle.
+Consulting the log data from your flight controller can help determine which controller is the most problematic.
 More information on tuning PID gains can be found on the `PX4 <https://docs.px4.io/main/en/config_mc/pid_tuning_guide_multicopter_basic.html>`_ and `Ardupilot <https://ardupilot.org/copter/docs/common-tuning.html>`_ wikis.